CashScript/cashscript/website/docs/sdk/transactions-advanced.md

 transactionBuilder.addOpReturnOutput(chunks: string[]): this
 ```

 Adds an OP_RETURN output to the transaction with the provided data chunks in string format.
-If the string is `0x`-prefixed, it is treated as a hex string, otherwise it is treated as a UTF-8 string.
+If the string is `0x`-prefixed, it is treated as a hex string.
+Otherwise it is treated as a UTF-8 string.

 #### Example
 ```ts